2015 ESC Guidelines for the Management of Infective Endocarditis

 - Specific situations.
 Specific conditions that require additional management considerations include prosthetic valve IE, IE complicating implanted electronic devices, right-sided IE, IE complicating congenital heart disease, IE during pregnancy, and antithrombotic therapy during IE.

-Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Pericardial Disease, Prevention, Valvular Heart Disease, Vascular Medicine, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD & Pediatrics, Cardiac Surgery and Heart Failure, Cardiac Surgery and VHD, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Imaging, CHD & Pediatrics and Interventions, CHD & Pediatrics and Prevention, Lipid Metabolism, Acute Heart Failure, Interventions and Imaging, Interventions and Structural Heart Disease, Interventions and Vascular Medicine, Echocardiography/Ultrasound
+Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Pericardial Disease, Prevention, Valvular Heart Disease, Vascular Medicine, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD and Pediatrics, Cardiac Surgery and Heart Failure, Cardiac Surgery and VHD, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Imaging, CHD and Pediatrics and Interventions, CHD and Pediatrics and Prevention, Lipid Metabolism, Acute Heart Failure, Interventions and Imaging, Interventions and Structural Heart Disease, Interventions and Vascular Medicine, Echocardiography/Ultrasound

 Keywords: Acute Kidney Injury, Aminoglycosides, Aneurysm, Anti-Bacterial Agents, Anti-Infective Agents, Antibiotic Prophylaxis, Bacteremia, Cardiac Surgical Procedures, Daptomycin, Echocardiography, Endocarditis, Bacterial, Endocarditis, Heart Defects, Congenital, Heart Failure, Heart Valve Diseases, Myocarditis, Netilmicin, Penicillins, Pericarditis, Pregnancy, Primary Prevention, Renal Insufficiency, Shock, Septic, Staphylococcal Infections, Staphylococcus aureus, Stroke